- Does a DWI raise car insurance rates in New Mexico?

 How long does a DWI affect your insurance in New Mexico?

-While a DWI may remain on your driving record forever, it doesn’t affect rates forever.
-A DWI affects New Mexico car insurance for seven years.
+While a DWI may remain on your driving record forever, it doesn't affect rates forever.
+A DWI affects New Mexico car insurance and stays on your record for seven years.
 Your car insurance rates should begin to decrease after several years with no further infractions on your driving record.

 PEOPLE ASK: